chandu85/Data_Science_Portfolio/Project 8 - Credit Card Customer Segmentation/README.md

     - Numpy
     - Seaborn
     - Matplotlib
-    - imblearn
+    - pandas_profiling
     - scikit-learn
     - pandas_profiling
     - scipy
+    - math
+    - warnings

 [back to top](#top)

 ## Usage
-- Download the dataset from Yahoo finance website using the link provided and place it in the path `Data/healthcare-dataset-stroke-data.csv`
+- Download the dataset from Yahoo finance website using the link provided and place it in the path `Data/CC GENERAL.csv`
 - Install all of the Python packages needed.
 - Execute the jupyter notebook in the Jupyter server of choice.
 [back to top](#top)